This post may contain affiliate links, view our disclosure.

 Step 1: Make the Cranberry Filling

-- Add the cranberry mixture to a large pot over medium heat.
+- Cook and cool.
+Add the cranberry mixture to a large pot over medium heat.
 Cook until the mixture is thickened and jammy (it should have a consistency similar to cherry pie filling), about 5 to 8 minutes.
 Don’t overcook it at this stage because it’ll thicken more as it cools and as it bakes.
-Let the filling cool to room temperature about 1 to 2 hours.
+Let the filling cool to room temperature, about 2 hours (better yet, let it cool to room temperature and then chill it in the fridge overnight).

 Step 2: Make the Pie Dough